Miami-Dade real estate market shows signs of slowing down: What does it mean?

 “There is a downward trend.
 It is undeniable.
 New construction is decreasing.
 Homes are staying on the market longer than in previous years,” stated Regalado to the Miami Herald.

-Ron Shuffield, CEO of Berkshire Hathaway HomeServices EWM Realty, believes that the market is recalibrating after an unsustainable period: “What we have experienced in the last 24 months is basically a pause.
-We cannot continue to increase prices by 15% to 20% annually.”
+Ron Shuffield, CEO of Berkshire Hathaway HomeServices EWM Realty, believes that the market is recalibrating after an unsustainable period: "What we have experienced in the last 24 months is essentially a pause.
+We cannot continue to increase prices by 15% to 20% annually."

-The condominium market, the weakest link
+The condo market, the weakest link

 Who goes up and who goes down?